 NIC students are requested to travel to Canada no earlier than 3-4 weeks prior to the start of your semester.
 If you arrive too early to Canada as a new student, Canadian Border Service Agency could consider your travel as a visitor rather than a student.

 Students are responsible for ensuring that they have appropriate medical insurance while they are travelling to Canada and studying in Canada.

-All new NIC students will be enrolled in Guard.Me for 90 days starting from the first day in Canada.
+All new NIC students will be enrolled in Guard.Me for 90 days starting from the first day your program commences (orientation day).
 Upon arrival in BC you must apply for BC Medical Services Plan (MSP) and the OGE will provide more instructions on how to apply for MSP during orientation.

 Please ensure you have adequate medical insurance coverage from the time you leave your home country to the time you arrive at the quarantine location.
 If you arrive early for your program, you have an option to apply for Early Arrival insurance through Guard.Me.
 For more information on the Early Arrival plan please go to the Guard.Me website or email email@example.com

 See OGE’s Heath and Safety page for more information.

 Before purchasing flight tickets, NIC recommends that you have as many pre-arrival arrangements secured as possible.
 In-Canada flights to our campus location may also be limited on your intended travel date.
 You should also carefully review policies related to cancelling or altering flight/accommodation dates so that they can be flexible in the event that you need to adjust your plans (i.e. testing positive of COVID-19 at the port of entry).